What’s The Best Ergonomic ADHD Office Chair? How People With ADHD Can Focus At Work

 In the long run, investing in a high-quality chair may be worth spending a little more, and it could save you money over time.
 A lower-quality chair may wear out quicker and need to be replaced sooner than a well-made and thoughtfully designed chair.
 This can also be true if the chair wiggles too much, squeaks when rolling, or has other distracting elements.

 When searching for a new ADHD office chair, you may want to consider any additional features the chair has when compared to others.
-For example, some chairs offer a headrest or footrest, which may enhance overall comfort.
+For example, some chairs offer a headrest or built-in footrests, which may reduce discomfort.
 You might look for a chair with a swiveling base that allows a person to swing from position to position.
 On the other hand, you could look for a chair that can lock the swiveling functionality if the swiveling becomes a distraction.

 Comparing features may come down to personal preference, and what works for one person may not work for another.
 You may want to work with a therapist who can give you some advice or suggestions about what features can make a difference for individuals with ADHD.